kotomisak/routines-android/README.md

 those too as much as possible.

 ## 2.4 Data structure
-Avoid using server defined schemas as data structures.
+Avoid using schemas defined by server as data structures.

 ## 2.5 Testing
 100% test coverage is not wanted, since it will slow down code writing and CI machine too.